Rato Machindranath Jatra: History

 In the past, for 12 years, there was no rainfall, and all the river dried off.
 To find out the solution to this problem, the King of Bhaktapur kingdom at that time went to Swayambhu to meet Tantrik.
-Then, the Tantrik said that Guru Gorakhnath was angry, so he was meditating on the cushion of 9 mighty serpents whose duty was the prime reason of rainfall in the valley.
+Then, the Tantrik said that Guru Gorakhnath was angry, so he was meditating on the cushion of 9 mighty serpents whose duty was to make of rainfall in the valley.

 Until and unless the serpents would be free, rainfall wouldn't happen in the valley.
-It was possible only when his teacher Rato Machhindranath visited him.
+It was possible only when his teacher Rato Machhindranath met him.
 So the king started searching for his teacher.
 After some time, they found out that Machhindranath was reborn as the 108th son of King Sashi in Assam.

 Then the king of Bhaktapur, Tantrik from Kathmandu, and a Newar from Lalitpur went to Assam to bring Machhindranath back.
 They knew that it wouldn’t be easy to get him back because he was the son of Daitya.
 They tried a lot of techniques but they were not successful in bringing him back.

-Then the Tantrik called 4 Bhairab and asked them to bring him back.
-Bhairab brought him back to Guru Gorakhnath, and he stood quietly seeing his teacher.
-Finally, the serpents were free then the rain started raining on the valley.
+Then the Tantrik called 4 Bhairabs and asked them to bring him back.
+Bhairabs brought him back to Guru Gorakhnath, whose anger settled down and he became calm after seeing his teacher.
+Finally, the serpents were free and the rain started raining on the valley.

-Now, the king, Tantrik, and Newar couldn't decide how district Machhindranath should be kept, so they went to Lalitpur King to find the solution.
-Lalitpur King was very clever as he chose to keep RatoMachhindranath on Lalitpur.
+Now, the king, Tantrik, and Newar couldn't decide where Rato Machhindranath should be kept, so they went to Lalitpur King to find the solution.
+Lalitpur King was very clever as he chose to keep Rato Machhindranath in Lalitpur.
 From that day, every year, people celebrate this festival in Lalitpur and pray for good rainfall.